iulianpro/discover-transylvania/README.md

 ### Structure

-The structure of this website includes several sections, functionalities with which the user can interact, links to the external documentation resource, relevant images with the locations to be visited, an interactive map, a form by which the user can request additional information and external links to social pages. mediate.
+The structure of this website includes several sections, functionalities with which the user can interact, links to the external documentation resource, relevant images with the locations to be visited, an interactive map, a form by which the user can request additional information and external links to social media pages.

 **Landing page** includes the navbar that is positioned at the top of the page and is fixed so that the user has access to the menu at any time and in any section they would see at a moment's notice.
-For a more enjoyable browsing experience, I used html {scroll-behavior: smooth;} so that navigating from one section to another would be smooth.
+For a more enjoyable browsing experience, I used html ```{scroll-behavior: smooth;}``` so that navigating from one section to another would be smooth.
 Also, the left side of the navbar contains the website name and a logo created with Font Awesome.
 In small screens, the navbar will collapse into a "hamburger" icon.
 When the icon is clicked, the navbar will expand and show the whole menu.
-Main image is built with javascript as a slider consisting of several images, with an effect of fade in and fade out.
+Main image is actually a slider and have been built with JavaScript from several images with an effect of fade in and fade out.

 **Visit section** is made up of several "cards" containing images and information about the places that can be seen.
-With a feature created with javascript, the user can read more details, which are displayed above the cards when positioning the mouse hover or when finger-touching on the touch screens.
+With a feature created with JavaScript, the user can read more details, which are displayed above the cards when positioning the mouse hover or when finger-touching on the touch screens.
 In order to convey to the user the existence of these functionalities, I have chosen to position in the top-right corner of each card with ```.touch-icon {position: absolute;}``` an icon to suggest that he has this option to read further details.
-Also, since the overlay functionality has a transparent background, with javascript, the background text and the touch screen icon, they are hidden so that the overlay text can be read easily.
-The text of both the card and the overlay is adapted with the help of bootstrap so that certain paragraphs are hidden and displayed depending on the resolution of the user's screen.
-In medium screens (usually tablets) three of the five cards are displayed.
+Also, since the overlay functionality has a transparent background, with same JavaScript, the background text and the touch screen icon are hidden when overlay is active so that the overlay text can be read it easily.
+The text of both the card and the overlay is adapted with Bootstrap so that certain paragraphs are hidden and displayed depending on the resolution of the user's screen.
+In medium screens (usually tablets) three of from five cards are displayed.

-**Destinations section** is built using javascript maps API using custom markers.
+**Destinations section** has been built using JavaScript Maps API using custom markers.
 The main feature of the map is that the user can access every location on the map with a click that opens an infowindow.
 Infowindow contains images and text that the potential user can visualize thus finding additional information not only about the position on the map of the location, but also additional details related to its history.
-Also, each infowindow contains at the end a redirect link to an external documentation resource, namely Wikipedia.
+Also, each infowindow contains at the end, a redirect link to an external documentation resource, namely Wikipedia.
 Given the relatively small size of these windows and implicitly the images contained, I chose to increase them if the user is with the mouse over the image, by implementing an css transition effect with ```.imgbox img:hover {transform scale (1.8);}```.
 Each imagewindow has a custom background.

-**Contact section** is a minimalist one that contains a custom boostrap form with a few fields that the user can fill in if he decides to request additional information: first name, last name, email address, user message, and a submit button.
-The form has live functionality implemented with avascript and an external JS Email resource through which the message can be submitted and sent to the website owner.
+**Contact section** is a minimalist one that contains a custom Boostrap form with a few fields that the user can fill in if he decides to request additional information: first name, last name, email address, user message, and a submit button.
+The form has live functionality implemented with JavaScript and an external EmailJS resource through which the message can be submitted and sent to the website owner.

 **Footer** is a very simple one through which the user has access at hand to the website menu and through which he can also access the social media pages of the Transylvania region of Romania.